 While different in many ways, the amps below check all of these boxes and provide a solid base to grow your pedal board and develop your sound.

-1. Orange Crush 35RT – Best Amp For Pedals
+1. Orange Crush 35RT – Best Orange Amp

 Orange Amps tube rigs are known for their killer overdrive and having dirty channels that are in a league of their own.
 However, the Orange Amps Crush35RT Amp proves its digital solid-state amps can definitely keep up.
 It’s pound for pound, dollar for dollar one of the best pedal platform amps out there.